How to Immigrate From Singapore to Canada

-These language exams results will only be valid for two years, so make sure that you have planned your application well so you can factor this in your time estimate.
+These language exam results will only be valid for two years, so make sure that you have planned your application well so you can factor this into your time estimate.

-If you live in Singapore, then you must apply for Biometrics from the 31 December, 2018 if you plan to apply for a:
+If you live in Singapore, then you must apply for Biometrics from 31 December 2018 if you plan to apply for a:

 - Canadian Study Permit;